It’s no myth: Starting a business — and keeping it alive — is a herculean task.

 - Build your teams around professional relationships, and make sure you set some ground rules.
 Even if your business is small, even if it is family-operated, it’s important that everyone involved understands your core objectives and works toward them.

 Fund Your Small Business the Smart Way

-If you don’t have cash on hand to fund your business, you might consider a small business loan.
+If you’re ready to fund your business, consider a small business loan.